IQ2i/data-importer/README.md

 ### DTO

-By default, the reader will return an array with the headers as keys and the contents of each line as values.
+By default, the reader will return an array with the headers as keys, and the contents of each line as values.
-But if you want to work with real object, you can set a DTO.
+But if you want to work with real objects, you can use a DTO.

 Create a class that matches your data: